eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 podman run --rm --net=host -v $PWD/$FILE:/$FILE docker.io/eclipse-mosquitto mosquitto_pub -h localhost -t "$TOPIC" -f $FILE
 ```

 The fleet connector will receive this message and use the Ankaios control interface to apply this manifest.
-When looking at the previous window in which we subscribed to MQTT topics, we can see that we receive messages from vehicle data sender like:
+Looking at the previous window where we subscribed to MQTT topics, we can see that we are receiving messages from the vehicle data sender, such as

 ```text
 vehicle/1/sensors/speed 1